The Production and Function of Key Anti-Anxiety Neurotransmitters

 - Low levels of inflammation

-Neurotransmitters are brain chemicals that help to regulate how your brain works.
+Neurotransmitters are brain chemicals that help regulate brain function.
 The most relevant ones for anxiety include serotonin (happy), GABA (calm), and dopamine (reward).

 Serotonin

-As a result, serotonin prevents depression and anxiety.
-Tryptophan is one of the building blocks for serotonin.
-Food sources of tryptophan include eggs, cheese, tofu, pineapple, salmon, nuts, seeds, and turkey.
+Serotonin prevents depression and anxiety.
+Tryptophan is one of the building blocks of serotonin.
+Tryptophan food sources include eggs, cheese, tofu, pineapple, salmon, nuts, seeds, and turkey.

 How would you know if you were deficient in minerals?
 You may lack some minerals and not even notice it.
 There are some signs and symptoms of deficiency that you can be aware of: